radargun/radargun/docs/stages/core.md

 > store-result-to (**mandatory**) - Name of the target property where the result should be stored.
 > test-name (**mandatory**) - Name of the test whose result should be analyzed.
 > thread-grouping (**optional**) - How should the thread statistics be aggregated.
 By default all statistics are merged.

+### before-service-start
+DO NOT USE DIRECTLY.
+This stage is automatically inserted before the ServiceStartStage.
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all groups.
+> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
+The result set is intersection of specified slaves, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> slaves (**optional**) - Specifies on which slaves this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all slaves.

 ### cluster-split-verify
 Verifies that there weren't any changes to the cluster size during testing.